 Our business activities converge with the interests of many people, which is why engaging with our various stakeholders is particularly important to us.
-We aim to unite divergent interests as far as possible, as well as build and sustain trust.
-Through this dialogue, we communicate our decisions and actions transparently in an effort to ensure social license to operate.
+Through this dialogue, we communicate our decisions and actions transparently so as to ensure our social license to operate.
+We aim to unite divergent interests as far as possible as well as build and sustain trust.

 Dialogue at various levels

-Our key stakeholders include our employees, customers and business partners, patients, the Merck family, and our suppliers.
-We maintain continuous contact with these groups through a variety of channels such as stakeholder surveys, issue-specific dialogues, roundtable discussions, and information forums.
+Our key stakeholders include our employees, customers and business partners, patients, the Merck family as the majority owner of our company, shareholdersand our suppliers.
+We maintain continuous contact with these groups through a variety of channels, such as stakeholder surveys, issue-specific dialogues, roundtable discussions, and information forums.
 We also engage stakeholders through our advocacy work and industry coalitions.

-We regularly conduct surveys among our employees, customers and business partners, as well as other relevant stakeholder groups.
-We want to know which issues they consider to be of importance to our company now and in the future, along with how they rate our performance in addressing individual issues.
+We regularly conduct surveys among our employees and customers.
+We want to know which issues they consider to be of importance to our company today and tomorrow, and how they rate our performance in addressing the individual areas.
 We also seek to understand their expectations of us as a responsible company.
-Our CR report reflects the results of these surveys and presents the actions we have taken in response.

 Roundtables and informational forums

-We have set up roundtable discussions and informational forums for local residents at our major facilities.
-Since 1994, we have been holding an annual public planning forum in Darmstadt to discuss the development of our site with members of the city council, local authorities and the community.
-In 2018, the forum focused on future worlds of work, for instance how we can create modern workplaces and attract talented employees.
+At our major sites, we conduct roundtable discussions and informational forums for local residents.
+Since 1994, we have been holding an annual public planning forum in Darmstadt (Germany) to discuss the development of our site with members of the city council, local authorities and the community.
+In 2019, the forum focused on our investments at the site, such as the new Performance Materials Research Center or the new daycare center, which will both be completed in 2020.

 Advocacy groups and industry coalitions

-We actively participate in the political process and advocate our views by engaging policy makers in a direct dialogue as well as through our work with industry coalitions.
-Below are several examples of major national and international industry associations in which we are members and hold positions:
+We actively participate in the political process and advocate our views by engaging policy makers in a direct dialogue and by working with industry coalitions.
+Below are several examples of major national and international industry associations of which we are members and where we hold positions:

 - German Chemical Industry Association e.
 V. (VCI)